damien-masse/codac/doc/manual/manual/installation/cpp.rst

 2. **Install the IBEX dependency**:

-   Codac still uses some features of the `IBEX library <https://ibex-team.github.io/ibex-lib/install.html>`_ that you have to install first.
+   Codac still uses some features of the `IBEX library <https://ibex-team.github.io/ibex-lib/install-cmake.html>`_ that you have to install first (currently, the only thing Codac uses from IBEX is a wrapper of the `GAOL library <https://github.com/goualard-f/GAOL>`_).
 The last version of IBEX is maintained on `this unofficial development repository <https://github.com/lebarsfa/ibex-lib/tree/master>`_:

    .. code-block:: bash